antonsolomko/snooker-andy/README.md

 * whitewash your opponent, or
 * win (with any score) against a stronger opponent.
 Otherwice make sure that you don't loose too many frames.

-#### Will I get rating points for winning a match?

-No, the system does not see such a thing as match at all, it only cares about frames.
-The number of rating points you get depends on the frames scored, not a match result.
-Basically, playing two matches 2-1 or one 4-2 will have exactly the same effect, as long as these matches are of the same type (minor or major).

 #### When will I get an official rating?